griga23/shoe-store/lab1.md

 ```

 We can try some basic aggregations with the product catalog records.
-For each shoe brand find number of shoe models, average rating and maximum model price.
+For each shoe brand, find the number of shoe models, average rating and maximum model price.
 ```
 SELECT brand as brand_name,
     COUNT(DISTINCT name) as models_by_brand,